Follow this link to download a PDF version of the promotional poster

 IDeA is inspired by the goal of the Accessibility for Ontarians with Disabilities Act (AODA) to make Ontario the most accessible province by 2025.
-Your IDeA should address one (or several) barriers to accessibility identified by the Accessibility for Ontarians with Disabilities Act (AODA), which are:
+Your IDeA should address one (1) or several barriers to accessibility identified by the Accessibility for Ontarians with Disabilities Act (AODA), which are outlined below:

 Attitudinal barriers are behaviours, perceptions, and assumptions that discriminate against persons with disabilities.
 These barriers often emerge from a lack of understanding, which can lead people to ignore, to judge, or to have misconceptions about a person with a disability.
 For example, making a person feel as though you are doing them a “special favour” by providing their accommodation, or assuming a person with a disability is inferior.

 Organizational or systemic barriers are policies, procedures, or practices that unfairly discriminate against individuals with a disability and can prevent these individuals from participating fully in a situation.
 Organizational or systemic barriers are often put into place unintentionally.
 For example, meetings or office hours conducted in person only, not allowing individuals to access the information by phone, e-mail, or other means of communication.

 Architectural or physical barriers are elements of buildings or outdoor spaces that create barriers to persons with disabilities.
 These barriers relate to elements such as the design of a building's staircase or doorway, the layout of a room, or the width of halls or sidewalks.
 For example, sidewalks or doorways that are too narrow for a wheelchair, scooter or walker.
 Another example would be poor lighting which makes it difficult for a person with low vision or a person who lip-reads to see.

 4. Information or Communication Barriers: